At a glance: Learn how to use and configure the Android sample app to quickly integrate and test the AppsFlyer Android SDK.

 Once you have configured the project to be associated with your AppsFlyer account, you can open it and the following screen is displayed:

-- Attribution Values: Shows the core values of your installation - You can see if you received a non-organic install after clicking a custom link, as well as your media source, click time (on your link) and install time (on your device).
+- Attribution Values: Displays the core values of your installation - You can see if you received a non-organic install after clicking a custom link, as well as your media source, click time (on your link) and install time (on your device).

-- Track Event: Click this button to launch an event recording call which you can view in your dashboard (See Deep Linking below for details of customization of this button).
+- Track Event: Click this button to launch an event recording call which you can view in your dashboard (See Deep linking below for details of customization of this button).